 I was recently asked, “How do I make time for God in the context of today’s world?”
 The following paragraphs contain my answer.
 What is yours?
 Please share it!

-You are right, most of us do not have enough time to spend with Jesus… we must get organized and MAKE time!
+Most of us do not have enough time to spend with Jesus… we must get organized and MAKE time!
 The primary issue involves our values.
 To be frank, we make time for what we value.
 Jesus said that our hearts will be found close to those people and things we treasure (Matt.
 6:21).
 If we value Jesus above all, the priority of our lives must be to develop our relationships with Him.
 Let me offer an illustration that is familiar to most people.

 When I married my wife, Amber, I was so excited to have found my love and partner for life.
 We made our relationship a priority to both of us.
 However, 15 years later, we have kids, jobs, ministry responsibilities and all the chores that come with these blessings.
 We decided that our marriage relationship was worth a significant investment of time and energy.
 We placed boundaries around certain planned activities that allow us to continue to grow our relationship.
 Friday nights are our weekly dinner dates.
 Each Tuesday and Thursday mornings we run 2 miles together.
 Every night we make sure our kids are in bed by 9:00 so we can spend some relaxed time together at the end of the day.
 These planned and protected events create opportunities for us know one another.